-On behalf of the Scientific/Education Planning Committee, I am delighted to invite you to the 19th Annual Pain Medicine Meeting taking place Thursday, November 19–Saturday, November 21, 2020, at Caesars Palace in lively Las Vegas, Nevada.
+On behalf of the Scientific/Education Planning Committee, we are delighted to invite you to the 19th Annual Pain Medicine Meeting, now fully virtual, taking place Friday, November 20-Sunday, November 22, 2020.

 The importance of pain medicine as a complex, dynamic, and ever-innovative medical specialty has never been so apparent.
 From the opioid epidemic to cutting-edge interventional techniques, qualified pain specialists and leaders need to come together and combine their knowledge and skills to lead their patients and health systems toward new perspectives in translational research and patient care, using scientifically sound, evidence-based techniques to improve patient outcomes.

 This year’s annual meeting theme,“2020, Perfect Vision,” will be reflected throughout the meeting by national and international experts and leaders in pain medicine presenting the state of pain medicine in the year 2020 and the achievements, developments, and directions from the past, present, and future of our specialty.

 We will explore the role of the pain specialist as a medical detective who is best equipped to identify what generates pain and treat it with a complexity of novel agents and interventions.
 In multispecialty panels, we will also highlight the importance of placing ourselves in each other’s shoes, investigating the various chronic pain syndrome diagnoses and treatment from multiple perspectives.
 Current and future directions in combating the opioid epidemic, pain genes and genetic mutations in chronic pain, neuromodulation, and tackling cancer pain are just few examples of what you will encounter in our meeting.
 In the era of busy physicians and practices, academics, or a mix, we will provide attendees with essential complementary and alternative, regenerative, and psychological techniques to incorporate in the treatment armamentarium to effectively help our patients.